adetomilolaoyekan7-del/MY-DATA-ANALYSIS/README.md

-    -- month by revenue for the year 2019 --
+   Month by revenue for the year 2019
 SELECT
     MONTH(OrderDate) AS Month_Number,
     MONTHNAME(OrderDate) AS Month_Name,